Information will be added for the trip to Austin, Texas in early 2019

-The entire business community of the Lake Houston Area is invited to join the Chamber Delegation, who will meet with legislators and House Majority Whip, Steve Scalise in April in Washington D.C.
+The entire business community of the Lake Houston Area is invited to join the Chamber Delegation, who will meet with legislators in Austin, TX.

 We support health care reform that addresses the irrepressible costs of our health care system and

 improves the quality of healthcare and expands coverage to the uninsured.
 We feel it is necessary to